trueos/trueos-docs/trueos-handbook/install.rst

 Clicking :guilabel:`Next` without customizing the disk layout results in the installer overwriting the contents of the primary disk.

-Once installed, |trueos| boots into the rEFInd menu seen in :numref:`Figure %s <refind1>`.
+Once installed, the system boots into the rEFInd menu seen in :numref:`Figure %s <refind1>`.

 .. _refind1: